kasrababaei/swift-notes/Miscellaneous.md

 ## Logging

-Note that some of the `OSLogType` are actually equivalent to another one:
+Note that some of the `OSLogType` are actually equivalent to another one.
+This includes the icon and also the tooltip that shows up when hovering over:

 - `notice` is just like `default`
 - `error` is just like `warning`